userfrosting/learn/pages/10.templating-with-twig/02.sprinkle-templates/docs.md

             <title>{{ site.title }} | {% block page_title %}New Page{% endblock %}</title>

-            {% include "components/favicons.html.twig" %}
+            {% include "pages/partials/favicons.html.twig" %}

             {# Use this block to add extra content in page head without having to override the entire base layout #}
             {% block head_extra %}{% endblock %}

             {% block stylesheets %}
-                {# Override this block in a child layout template or page template to override site-level stylesheets. #}
+                {# Override this block in a child abstract template or page template to override site-level stylesheets. #}
                 {% block stylesheets_site %}
                     <!-- Include main CSS asset bundle -->
                     {{ assets.css() | raw }}
                 {% endblock %}

-                {# Override this block in a child layout template or page template to specify or override stylesheets for groups of similar pages. #}
+                {# Override this block in a child abstract template or page template to specify or override stylesheets for groups of similar pages. #}
                 {% block stylesheets_page_group %}
                 {% endblock %}

-                {# Override this block in a child layout template or page template to specify or override page-level stylesheets. #}
+                {# Override this block in a child abstract template or page template to specify or override page-level stylesheets. #}
                 {% block stylesheets_page %}
                 {% endblock %}
             {% endblock %}